danepedersenAWG/barebones-liferay-v2/README.md

 # If you have issues
 1. Verify that your ide is using the correct jdk by going to `File > Project Structure > Java 1.8`
+2. Verify that your Liferay server iss not defaulting to `Default`.
+Make sure it is pointed at `Java 1.8`.